Planning guide

 What good international coordination looks like

 You should know which state you are targeting, which attorney path supports that state, how travel lines up with delivery, and what document sequence applies after birth.
-Bilingual support also matters when families are coordinating across countries.
+Multilingual support also matters when families are coordinating across countries.

 International surrogacy FAQ